AmbiqAI/neuralSPOT/docs/ai_at_ambiq.md

 ## Accelerate Your AI Development With Ambiq's AI Tools

-Whether you are creating a model from scratch, porting a model to Ambiq's platform, or optimizing your crown-jewels, Ambiq has tools to ease your journey.
+Whether you are creating a model from scratch, porting a model to Ambiq's platform, or optimizing your crown jewels, Ambiq has tools to ease your journey.